with Water Challenge

-See our new ‘Hydration for Recreational and Physical Activities’ fact sheet for
+See our new ‘Hydration for Recreational and Physical Activities’

-moderate intensity physical activity.
+carrying out moderate intensity physical activity.

 The NHC busts five myths people believe about bottled water.